AuthArmor/autharmor-php/readme.md

 $response = $AuthArmor->auth_request("my_auth_profile_id", "Auth Request", "Requesting authorization for mysite.com");
 ```

-Your application should maintain a database that ties your user's username to their AuthArmor auth_profile_id.
+Your application should maintain a database that ties your user's username to their AuthArmor `auth_profile_id`.
 See the `example/Model.php` file for an example implementation.

 ## Using with the AuthArmor Javascript Client-side SDK